 Air Canada Travel Insurance Plans

 Air Canada insurance officially offers seven different travel insurance plans.
 All of Air Canada’s travel insurance plans are underwritten by RBC Travel Insurance* (check out our review of RBC travel insurance here).
-When you get a quote, you’ll be transferred to the RBC travel insurance quote system.

 Air Canada’s current travel insurance plans are: